modelflows/modelflowsapp/_applications/2026-cardiac-pathology.md

 This section concerns methods addressing several tasks related with the study of cardiovascular diseases (CVDs): pattern identification, diagnosis and prognosis Modal decomposition and deep learning architectures are used, and also cardiac flow simulations are generated.
 For this purpose, medical data and CFD databases are used.

+# TODO: poner índice de esta página aquí

 # CFD & High-Fidelity Simulations

+This section presents the tutorials for the simulations based on Computational Fluid Dynamics (CFD) for modeling the intricate dynamics of intracardiac blood flow.

+## Tutorials <a id="cfd-tutorials"></a>

+- [*Cardiac tutorials*](https://modelflows.github.io/modelflowsapp/software/tutorials/cardiac-tutorials/): inside this page showing the tutorials, 'CFD tutorial' concerns to the specific one related with this section.

 Computational Fluid Dynamics (CFD) has emerged as a key tool for modeling the intricate dynamics of intracardiac blood flow.
 This approach not only enhances our fundamental understanding of cardiac function, but also paves the way for innovative treatment strategies.